-SRF and Trout Unlimited will be producing a Large Wood Field School on the Mendocino Coast this November.
+SRF and Trout Unlimited will produced a Large Wood Field School on the Mendocino Coast in November 2022.
 This two-day field school trained forestry and restoration professionals in both engineered and non-engineered large wood augmentation techniques that have been proven effective in restoring stream habitats on the Northern California coast.
 Participants will learn how to effectively design and implement large wood restoration projects by learning how to identify geomorphic conditions of a treatment stream and select appropriate implementation methods to achieve desired results.

 Mike Love, Michael Love and Associates, Inc.

 Accelerated Recruitment: Cost-effective Restoration Techniques for Enhancing Instream Habitat

 Chris Blencowe and JJ Bruner, Blencowe Watershed Management, Inc.

 Wood is Only Part of the Solution, Restoring Fluvial Geomorphic Processes in Disturbed Timberland Watersheds

 Designing Fundable Non-Engineered Large Wood Projects with the CCCs

 Engineered Log Jams for Geomorphic Processes and Habitat Creation in Low Gradient Alluvial Valleys - Overview of Three Projects on the Ten Mile River and Field Trip